Lonesome Figures

 "It's peaceful, I think."
 Callum glanced sideways at her when he said it, just briefly, and she looked at the counter.

-Mo didn't reply.
+Mo said nothing.
 He worked the mop to the far end of the room and stood it against the wall and poured himself the last of the filter coffee, which was stewed and not worth drinking, and held the cup in both hands for the warmth of it.
 Through the window the street was quiet, the kind of quiet that London produces only late at night and only briefly, between the last buses and the first deliveries.
 The pavement was wet and reflective, a streetlamp throwing its amber circle on the tarmac, and beyond it the dark shopfronts and the particular grey of London brick in November.
-He could see the glass from here, and in it, faintly, the room's interior reversed and ghosted: Callum and Jess at the counter, close together, and the man at his corner table, and somewhere at the edge of the frame, barely there, Mo himself, standing apart from the rest of them.
+He could see the glass from here, and in it, faintly, the room's interior reversed and ghosted: Callum and Jess at the counter, close together, and the man at his corner table with his two cups and his two plates, and somewhere at the edge of the frame, barely there, Mo himself, standing apart from the rest of them.

 He looked at the cup instead.

 Callum had straightened up and was leaning against the back counter now, arms folded, watching the man with an expression Mo recognised without being able to name.
-It was the look Callum got when something had caught hold of him.
-His jaw had gone still in a particular way it had, the restlessness that usually lived in his face temporarily vacated, and Mo looked at the floor.
+It was the look Callum got when something had caught hold of him, the performance briefly suspended.
+His jaw had gone still in a particular way it had when he forgot to be watchable, and Mo looked at the floor.

 "Spy," Callum said.